EricDarve/me343-cme216-winter-2021/Homework/Final_project.md

 - Preliminary plan: 10 points
 - Final project code (upload a single file, e.g., Python notebook or Python code): 20 points
 - Final project written report (upload a single PDF file): 80 points

+If you wish, there is an option to work in teams on a project.
+I recommend teams of at most 2 students.
+3 students is an option, but it is discouraged.
+4 or more is not allowed.
+The amount of work you put into the project must be the same whether or not you are part of a team.

+For teams of 2 students, you should submit a 6-page report.
+Teams of 3 should submit an 8-page report.

+We will enable the group submission option on Gradescope, with which one member per group can make the submission and add the rest of the group.
+The submission process is the same as before, and the option to add group members will be available after you upload your files.
+No additional action is required if you are not adding group members.
+Besides making a group submission, please make sure to include a list of all the team members in the PDF, at the beginning.

+In addition, each member of the team must submit a short document that describes what each team member (including yourself) contributed to the project.